andhikapp28/Array-sum-Parallel-Programming/README.md

 ## Important Notes

-- Ensure to configure the virtual machine's resources adequately (e.g., RAM allocation and core/processor settings) to support efficient parallel execution.
+- Ensure to configure the virtual machine's resources adequately to support efficient parallel execution.
 - The number of MPI processes used should match the number of available cores or processors.
-Using too many processes may result in communication overhead and poor performance.
 - This program serves as an example, assuming that you have correctly installed MPI on the virtual machine.
-If there are any issues related to MPI installation, make sure to refer to the appropriate installation guides.

 ---